Rubber stamp tips

 Simply place the new pad in the reverse of the way you took out the original.
 Note the soft pad should be facing down when you do so.

-Press The Stamp Down and lock it either using the switch on the back (Trodat) or the buttons / dimples at either end.
+Press the stamp down and lock it either using the switch on the back (Trodat) or the buttons / dimples at either end.

 Make sure old die is removed and any debris is cleared.
-If you have foam padding, that the padding is not drastically uneven.
+If you have foam padding, check that the padding is not drastically uneven.

-Remove the non stick backing from the back of the new die, and place the new die onto the base.
-Ensure you have it nice and square so you dont end up stamping on an angle.
+Remove the non-stick backing from the back of the new die, and place the new die onto the base.
+Ensure you have it nice and square so you don’t end up stamping on an angle.

 Press the stamp down and lock it into this position using the buttons / dimples at either end, or using the lock switch (Trodat).